MarkNenadov/GeeksShouldRead/README.md

 # GeeksShouldRead
-An opiniated, curated, broad, literate reading list for Geeks.
+An simple, clean, opiniated, curated, broad, and literate reading list for Geeks.

 Software Engineering
 ====================